Nafbek/password-generator-challenge3/README.md

 The mock-up of the page can be viewed either by double clicking on the file "Animation.gif" in the repository or by clicking on the follwing syntax link.

 ![alt text](Animation.gif)

 ## Credits

 I would like to appreciate Philip Clark, a Teaching Assistant, for his constructive feedback and suggestions.
 Particularly, he recommended using different variable names for the characters type used to generate a random password and the user's preference.
-In addition to this, he advised me to array and to apply a logic that ensures the inclusion of character type chosen by user in the generated password.
+In addition to this, he advised me to use an array and apply a logic that ensures the inclusion of character type chosen by user in the generated password.

-Lastly, I am often grateful to open source, https://www.w3schools.com/js/js_function_definition.asp .

 ## License